mpatacchiola/imujoco/README.md

 *"Comparing the Efficacy of Fine-Tuning and Meta-Learning for Few-Shot Policy Imitation", Patacchiola M., Sun M., Hofmann K., Turner R.E., Conference on Lifelong Learning Agents - CoLLAs 2023*.

-iMuJoCo builds on top of OpenAI-Gym MuJoCo providing a heterogeneous benchmark for training and testing imitation learning methods and offline RL methods.
+**Overview**: iMuJoCo builds on top of OpenAI-Gym MuJoCo providing a heterogeneous benchmark for training and testing imitation learning methods and offline RL methods.
 Heterogeneity is achieved by producing a large number of variants of three base environments: Hopper, Halfcheetah, and Walker2d.
 For each variant a policy has been trained via SAC, then the policy has been used to generate 100 offline trajectories.

-iMuJoCo includes (1) 100 trajectories from pretrained policies for each environment variant (`./imujoco/dataset` folder), (2) pretrained SAC policies for each variant (`./imujoco/policies` folder), and (3) XML files builder for each environment (`./imujoco/xml` folder).
+**What's included?** iMuJoCo includes (1) 100 trajectories from pretrained policies for each environment variant (`./imujoco/dataset` folder), (2) pretrained SAC policies for each variant (`./imujoco/policies` folder), and (3) XML files builder for each environment (`./imujoco/xml` folder).
 The user can access the environment variant (via the OpenAI-Gym API and the XML configuration file), the offline trajectories (via a Python/Pytorch data loader), and the underlying SAC policy network (using the Stable Baselines API).

 The overall structure of iMuJoCo is the following: